pyx-industries/julee/docs/architecture/applications/worker.rst

 **Testable**
     Unit tests with mocks, integration tests with real infrastructure.

-For understanding layers and architecture, see :doc:`clean_architecture`.
+For understanding layers and architecture, see :doc:`/architecture/clean_architecture/index`.

-For service and repository patterns, see :doc:`services` and :doc:`repositories`.
+For service and repository patterns, see :doc:`/architecture/clean_architecture/services` and :doc:`/architecture/clean_architecture/repositories`.

-For protocol-based design and DI, see :doc:`protocols`.
+For protocol-based design and DI, see :doc:`/architecture/clean_architecture/protocols`.